magnetilo/energy_hackdays_2020_05_emob_behavior_analysis/README.md

 ![hourly_consumption](imgs/hourly_consumption.png)

-Example of behaviour differences between two private customers:
+Example of behaviour differences between two private customers: Distribution of the percentage of the whole battery that is charged.

 ![percentage_of_max_charge_1](imgs/percentage_of_max_charge_1.png)